-In accordance with our settlement agreements, in the Statements of Financial Position we have recognized a regulatory asset representing amounts that we are permitted to recover for the effect of income tax expenses incurred in connection with income recognized for the equity component of AFUDC and a regulatory liability related to the US tax reform legislation that we are required to refund to our customers.
-These regulatory balances are recognized as Attributed deferred tax benefit in the Statements of Changes in Partners' Equity since we are a pass-through entity.
+In accordance with our settlement agreements, in the Consolidated Statements of Financial Position we have recognized a regulatory asset representing amounts that we are permitted to recover for the effect of income tax expenses incurred in connection with income recognized for the equity component of AFUDC and a regulatory liability related to the US tax reform legislation that we are required to refund to our customers.
+These regulatory balances are recognized as Attributed deferred tax benefit in the Consolidated Statements of Partners' Capital since we are a pass-through entity.